rohit-gohri/jira-ci-cd-integration/README.md

   with:
     state: ${{ job.status }}
     environment: staging
     issue: JCI-3, JCI-6 # Comma separated list of issues being deployed/released.
-You are expected to generate this yourself in a previous step
+You are expected to generate this yourself in a previous step for releases
     jira_instance: companyname # Subdomain for Jira Cloud
     client_id: ${{ secrets.JIRA_CLIENT_ID }}
     client_secret: ${{ secrets.JIRA_CLIENT_SECRET }}